Entropic Out-of-Distribution Detection: Results and Discussions

+To the best of our knowledge, the proposal presented in \cite{hendrycks2017baseline} and our method are the only solutions that qualify as \emph{seamless} OOD detection approaches.
+Table~\ref{tbl:expanded_fair_odd} shows that the models trained with the SoftMax loss using the maximum probability as the score \mbox{(SoftMax+MPS)} always present the worst performance~results and that replacing the maximum probability score by the entropic score (SoftMax+ES) produces OOD detection performance gains.

-In Table~\ref{tbl:expanded_fair_odd}, SoftMax+MPS presents the worst results.
-The Entropic Score produces a small positive effect when applied to SoftMax loss trained networks.
-However, the combination of IsoMax loss with the same Entropic Score significantly improves the OOD detection performance across almost all metrics, in-distribution, and out-distribution.
+The combination of the models trained using IsoMax loss with the entropic score (IsoMax+ES), which is the proposed solution, significantly improves, usually by several percentage points, the OOD detection performance across almost all datasets, models, out-of-distribution data, and metrics.